usegalaxy-eu/website/index-graphclust.md

 There you can find the alternative pre-configurations of GraphClust-2 as flavors tailored for different use-case scenarios.

 #### Workflows flavors on this server
 Below workflows can be directly accessed on the public server.
-For the extended description and alternatives please refer to the github workflows directory[workflows directory](https://github.com/BackofenLab/GraphClust-2/tree/master/workflows){:target="_blank"}
+For the extended description and alternatives please refer to the github [workflows directory](https://github.com/BackofenLab/GraphClust-2/tree/master/workflows){:target="_blank"}

 - The *MotifFinder* workflow flavor targets identifying a handful of local signals/motifs under the likely presence of noise and sequence context.
     * MotifFinder: [GraphClust-MotifFinder](https://graphclust.usegalaxy.eu/u/graphclust2/w/graphclust2--motiffinder){:target="_blank"}

 - The pre-configured *main* workflows perform best for clustering and partitioning a set of RNA sequences with quasi defined structure boundary signals (e.g. ncRNAs or data from genomic screenings with tools such as CMfinder or RNAz screens).
 Usually one to three rounds of clustering would be enough for typical scenarios.
-You may find further sutiable preconfigured flavors from the github directory page.
+You may find further suitable pre-configured flavors from the github directory page.
     * Workflow main: [GraphClust_1r](https://graphclust.usegalaxy.eu/u/graphclust2/w/graphclust2--main-1r){:target="_blank"}
-    * Workflow main, preconfigured for two rounds : [GraphClust_2r](https://graphclust.usegalaxy.eu/u/graphclust2/w/graphclust2--main-2r){:target="_blank"}
+    * Workflow main, pre-configured for two rounds : [GraphClust_2r](https://graphclust.usegalaxy.eu/u/graphclust2/w/graphclust2--main-2r){:target="_blank"}